DevTae/StockToolsPreview/README.md

 -----

-## Features in 'StockDatabase' Project
+## Features in 'StockDatabase' and 'StockBacktester' Project

 - Update the daily datas automatically *from Kiwoom API and Naver Finance*